ArthurDassier/aws_k8s/terraform/README.md

 The NAT Gateway exist in public subnets.
 It is used in private subnets to allow services to connect to the internet.

+## Nodes

+We are currently using four t2.small EC2 virtual machines.
+Two are deployed in public subnets and two are deployed in private subnets.

 ## Security groups traffic rules

 - EKS (Control Plane) in/out: 0 - 65535